 I have thus endeavoured to give you a few hints for the settler upon wild lands.
 Many more might have been added, but I fear that I have already exceeded my limits.
-Wishing you every success a your philanthropic und staking, and with the best wishes for the success, prosperity and happiness of every emigrant I am, dear Sir,
+Wishing you every success at your plulanthropic and taking, and with the best wishes for the success, prosperity and happiness of every emigrant

+I am, dear Sir,

-Very succeedy as a truly, your's,
+Very sincerely as a truly, your's.